AshanFernando/ThreadJS/README.md

 Questions?
 ----------

-If you have any questions, please feel free to ask on the ashan256@gmail.com
+If you have any questions, please feel free to send an email to Ashan Fernando (ashan256@gmail.com)